brasiliancode/real-estate-project/README.md

 # Features
-* Search for houses and apartments
+* Search for houses and apartaments
 * make appointments for visits